 Annaly Capital (NLY) and American Capital Agency (AGNC) both benefited from the Fed’s continued support of asset prices.
 Even though QE (quantitative easing) officially ended during the quarter, the Fed is still reinvesting interest and principal payments in the mortgage-backed securities (or MBS) market.
 This is largely through the TBA (to-be-announced) market, which is primarily agency 30-year fixed-rate mortgage-backed securities.

 Adjustable-rate mortgage REITs like MFA Financial (MFA) don’t hold much in the way of TBAs.
 So they didn’t benefit as much from QE as Annaly and American Capital Agency did.
 That said, going forward, REITs that invest in adjustable-rate securities could be a good bet as rates rise, given they have less exposure to increasing rates.
 Other real estate companies like Northstar Realty Finance (NRF) bear credit risk, which may be more favorable than interest rate risk in an environment where economic strength is pushing the Fed to hike rates.

-Investors interested in trading in the mortgage REIT sector can consider the iShares Mortgage Real Estate Capped ETF (REM).
-Investors who want to bet directly on interest rates can look at the iShares 20+ Year Treasury Bond ETF (TLT).
+Investors interested in trading in the mortgage REIT sector as a whole should look at the iShares Mortgage Real Estate Capped ETF (REM).
+Investors who want to bet directly on interest rates should look at the iShares 20+ Year Treasury Bond ETF (TLT).